 Here are Chris's top tips for features to look for when buying a new heater:

 Look for a long cord

 You want the heater reasonably close to you, particularly in a large room, and you don't want to be using an extension lead.

 Try to get a timer

-It's a great feature as electric heaters are the most expensive heating product to run.
+Electric space heaters are the most expensive heating product to run, so a timer can help you manage those costs.
 If you want to use an electric heater to take the chill out of the room before going to sleep, set the timer for the heater to turn off after a couple of hours, and maybe have it set to turn on again early in the morning.